 - 1 teaspoon Olive Oil

-- 1/3 cup White Wine or as needed (you can sub with balsamic vinegar or stock)
+- 1/3 cup White Wine or as needed (you can sub with balsamic vinegar but adjust the amount to taste)

 - Salt and pepper, to taste